 A month before I quit, my mother called to tell me my brother was “in trouble.”
 I expected her to tell me that my brother had ended up on the wrong side of the mob.
 Instead, the “terrible” news was just that my brother might need to find a new job.
 My brother is a defense contractor so job hunting is typical.
 I told her that quitting his job was fine, and that I had been thinking about quitting.
 I also told her I had lost my appetite.

 Now, you can tell your Chinese parents a lot of terrible things that they will just tell you to endure.
 But a lost appetite is a red alert emergency.
 My mother quickly came up with some herbal remedies that she would make the next time I came to visit.
+But you could tell she was worried.

 When I told my parents about actually quitting my job, I braced for the worst.
 But, perhaps due to our earlier call, my mom did a quick gasp.
 She then quickly mollified herself by stating “well, you’ve worked there for a long time.”
 My dad just said “let’s go on a vacation!”

 Overall, I received very positive reactions to my news.
 My coworkers were excited about my work for the nonprofit.
 My friends seemed relieved and happy for me, knowing how much my job had stressed me out.
 One of my friends pressed for more details on my future.
-Finally, he said if I was happy, he was happy as well.
+Finally, he said, if I was happy, he was happy as well.

 The Last Three Weeks

 I gave notice on a Monday, so three weeks from that day was President’s Day.
-So I made my last day, the day after President’s Day.
+I made my last day, the day after President’s Day.
 That would have been smart of me to snag a free three-day weekend, but I worked in the office every day of the 3-day weekend and until 6pm on my last day.
 I had drafts to write, edits to input, memos to write.
 I made my rounds and said goodbye.
 And then I left.

 The Rosy Future: Why I Quit My Six-Figure Attorney Job